September 23rd, 2009

 June 19th, 2009

 The latest and first piece showcased is a proposed booklet for Pantone.
-This book is aimed at the mid-level designer looking to learn more about using and understanding the Pantone Matching System.
+This book is aimed at the mid-level designer looking to learn more about using the Pantone Matching System.
 The book was done as a project for an electronic print production class and has no relation with Pantone except of course for the information regarding the use of Pantones.

 The most interesting part of building this book was learning about all of the different guide systems and how the numbering system works.
 I believe this book would be a great tool for designers trying to expand their knowledge on using the Pantone systems.